Listen to Article

 Before the implementation of the Act, the general public only had knowledge of limited information published by the public authorities voluntarily.
 The draft bill for the Act was put before the Houses in 1999 and it became an Act, as is apparent, in 2000.

 Under this Act, any information held by the public authorities in England, Northern Island, and Wales must be made accessible to the general public, when requested.
 As for Scotland, it has its own FOI.
 However, FOI Act 2000 applies to UK-wide authorities based in Scotland.

 Who Comes Under the Purview of the Act?

-FOI Act 2000 gives the public the right to access information possessed by and pertaining to the entities that perform functions funded by the taxpayer money and affect the life of the public, at large.
+Freedom of Information Act 2000 gives the public the right to access information possessed by and pertaining to the entities that perform functions funded by the taxpayer money and affect the life of the public, at large.
 Three types of bodies come under the FOI.
 These include: